swanlizard/a72/README.md

 ### Yes!

 - Nested *INCLUDE*s&mdash;as in, an *INCLUDE*d file can *INCLUDE* other files which in turn can *INCLUDE* other files...etc.
-How deep it goes is determined only by the size of the buffer.
+How deep it goes is determined only by the size of the buffer.&dagger;
 - Covers every possible 8086 and 8087 instruction encoding, including undocumented instructions.
 - Doesn't give a hoot about code formatting/spacing.
 - Supports undefined data and the basic directives *EVEN*, *EQU*&ddagger;, *END*, and *ORG*.